Install and use Hue on HDInsight Hadoop clusters

 What is Hue?

-Hue is a set of Web applications used to interact with a Hadoop cluster.
+Hue is a set of Web applications used to interact with an Apache Hadoop cluster.
 You can use Hue to browse the storage associated with a Hadoop cluster (WASB, in the case of HDInsight clusters), run Hive jobs and Pig scripts, and so on.
 The following components are available with Hue installations on an HDInsight Hadoop cluster.